Deep in the Heart of Downtown

 San Antonio’s story begins with Spanish explorers.
 In 1691, they named the city in honor of Saint Anthony of Padua because they reached this new land on his feast day, June 13.
 In 1718, Franciscan priests and a military captain founded Mission San Antonio de Valero – the Alamo – to serve as a midpoint between the missions in northern Mexico and east Texas.
 At the same time, a presidio was established to protect them.
 Today, you can visit the Alamo – one of the city’s five missions collectively designated as the first UNESCO World Heritage Site in Texas – and explore the Spanish Governor’s Palace, a landmark that once provided housing for the captain of the presidio and served as headquarters for the soldiers stationed there.

-Walk the downtown district by foot, rent a SWell Cycle, or step aboard a Go Rio river barge; for a narrative of the rich history of the city and the River Walk.
+Walk the downtown district by foot, rent a B Cycle, or step aboard a GO RIO river barge; for a narrative of the rich history of the city and the River Walk.
 Browse the eclectic collection at the Buckhorn Saloon & Museum, revisit tales of Texas History at the Briscoe Western Art Museum, or browse rotating exhibits at the Southwest School of Art.
-Catch a live theater production at the historic Majestic Theatre, Aztec Theater or the Tobin Center for the Performing Arts, then, grab a craft cocktail at the St. Anthony Hotel bar, Haunt, for an evening of glamour and unmatched hospitality.
+Catch a live theater production at the historic Majestic Theatre, Aztec Theatre, or the Tobin Center for the Performing Arts, then, grab a craft cocktail at the St. Anthony Hotel bar, Haunt, for an evening of glamour and unmatched hospitality.
 For free family fun, don’t miss the 24-minute light show by French artist Xavier de Richemont, “San Antonio The Saga,” on the exterior walls of the San Fernando Cathedral.
-For unique shopping, check out The Shops at Rivercenter Mall, or Market Square – three historic blocks of shops and restaurants known as “El Mercado” or visit La Villita Historic Arts Village for a collection of shops and galleries offering local pop-up boutiques.
-For outdoor enthusiasts, Hemisfair – the home of Tower of the Americas and the Institute of Texan Cultures – boasts 37 acres of redeveloped urban park, including the Yanaguana Garden, playground and surrounding eateries.
+For unique shopping, check out Shops at Rivercenter, or Market Square – three historic blocks of shops and restaurants known as “El Mercado” or visit La Villita Historic Arts Village for a collection of shops and galleries offering local pop-up boutiques.
+For outdoor enthusiasts, Hemisfair – the home of Tower of the Americas and the Institute of Texan Cultures – boasts 37 acres of redeveloped urban park, including the Yanaguana Garden, playground, and surrounding eateries.
 Don’t miss the Rainbow Crosswalk at the intersection of North Main Avenue and East Evergreen Street.
 In the downtown area, places to eat and drink are plentiful.
-Try Biga on the Banks for fine dining, Las Canarias for modern dishes and fun atmosphere at the Omni La Mansion del Rio, and Zinc Bistro & Bar for endless varieties of wine (4,000 bottles on site, to be exact!).
-For after dinner fun, don’t miss the bar at Bohanan’s for classic cocktails and superior service, The Esquire Tavern on E. Commerce for casual drinks and snacks, and SoHo Wine & Martini Bar for karaoke and spirits.
+Try Biga on the Banks for fine dining or Las Canarias for a delicious breakfast at the Omni La Mansión del Rio.
+For after-dinner fun, don’t miss the bar at Bohanan’s for classic cocktails and superior service, The Esquire Tavern on E. Commerce for casual drinks and snacks, and SoHo Wine & Martini Bar for karaoke and spirits.

-Drink and dine downtown at staples like Bohanan’s, Zinc Bistro Bar, Bella on the River and Biga on the Banks.
-For tableside guacamole and prickly pear margaritas, don’t miss Boudro’s Texas Bistro.
+Drink and dine downtown at staples like Bar Rojo and Biga on the Banks.
+For table-side guacamole and prickly pear margaritas, don’t miss Boudro’s Texas Bistro.
 For modern bar fare and classic cocktails, check out The Esquire.
-For steaks and chops, don’t miss The Ranch inside the Embassy Suites downtown.
-Grab a morning coffee or after-dinner drink at Rosella at The Rand.
-Or, grab a glass of wine at SoHo.
-For River Walk dining, consider Paesano’s, Casa Rio or Dorrego’s at Hotel Valencia.Learn More
+For steaks and chops, don’t miss Range inside the Embassy Suites downtown.
+Grab a glass of wine at SoHo.
+For River Walk dining, consider Paesano’s, Casa Rio, or Dorrego’s at Hotel Valencia.Learn More